LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _flag_complements:
-.. index:: single: complements flag
+.. index:: pair: complements; Flag

 ``complements(Option)``
    Allows objects to be compiled with support for complementing